Skip to Content

 Layer Your Seasonings

-Don’t dump everything in at once—build flavor in layers.
+Don’t dump everything in at once—build flavor in layers like you're making smothered pork chops.
 Use Cajun seasoning, garlic, thyme, bay leaves, paprika, and black pepper throughout the cooking process for depth and complexity.

 Texture